 Parking on the street can cost you more in premiums because some insurers say your car is more likely to be damaged or stolen, even if it's parked right in front of your house.

-Some insurers will offer a discount if you pay for your full year's cover upfront instead of spreading the cost with direct debits.
+Some insurers will offer cheaper deals if you pay for your full year's cover upfront instead of spreading the cost with direct debits.
 You can also often save by planning ahead and buying your car insurance a week or more before your cover needs to start.

 Increase your excess